 Standard SQL

-You might make the observation in the previous query that more courses have 6 credits.
-The system – as requested – effectively shows only two.
-We can imagine situations where we would like to see the other courses of 6 credits (the ‘ex aequos’ we often call them).
+You might make the observation in the previous query that there are more courses that have 6 credits.
+The system effectively shows – as requested – only two.
+We can imagine situations where we would like to see the other courses of 6 credits as well (the ‘ex aequos’ as we often call them).

 By the way, there is something else interesting: LIMIT and OFFSET are not actually standard SQL.
-For a long time there was a need to limit the number of rows to be limited to the top so many rows.
+The need to limit the number of rows shown to a specific amount has existed for a long time.
 The SQL standard had no solution for this and so every database creator started working on their own version.
 A number of DBMS (including MySQL, PostgreSQL, ...) came up with the LIMIT syntax.
-It wasn't until 2008 that a way came along in standard SQL to do this: FETCH FIRST ...
+It wasn't until 2008 that standard SQL caught up with: FETCH FIRST ...
 ROWS (ONLY or WITH TIES).
 The previous query according to standard SQL could look like this (also supported by PostgreSQL):

 SELECT code, name, credits